dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

 #### Kibana OIDC authentication

 Kibana can be configured to use your IdP.
-When you open the manager and click on the Kibana button, the user will be prompted by the IdP to login.
-Upon success, they will be redirected back to Kibana and the username for Kibana will be extracted from the `usernameClaim` provided by the IdP. {{site.prodname}} is able to automatically translate {{site.prodname}} [RBAC permissions]({{site.baseurl}}/security/logs/rbac-elasticsearch) for the apiGroup `lma.tigera.io` to Elasticsearch User Role Mappings.
+When users open the Manager and click on the Kibana button, they are prompted by the IdP to login.
+Upon success, they are redirected to Kibana.

-1. Configure your [kube-apiserver to use OIDC](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#configuring-the-api-server) for OIDC authentication.

 1. Apply the Authentication CR to your cluster to let the operator configure your login.
 This example demonstrates the email claim.
    This means that from the JWT that your IdP creates, the email field is used as the username to bind privileges to.
-Make sure that the `issuerURL` and `usernameClaim` match the configuration of your kube-apiserver.
+We recommend to match the `issuerURL` and `usernameClaim` with the configuration of your kube-apiserver.
 For more configuration options, see the [Authentication resource]({{site.baseurl}}/reference/installation/api#operator.tigera.io/v1.Authentication).

    ```